 Retiring is a wonderful luxury that most seniors have worked toward their entire life.
-They’ve put in long hours, hard work and sacrificed many things to get to where they are today and nothing sounds more glamorous than sitting back, feet up and relaxing around the house during retirement.
-However, balancing retirement and activities are crucial to maintaining well-being, balance and a healthy lifestyle.
+They’ve put in long hours, hard work, and sacrificed many things to get to where they are today and nothing sounds more glamorous than sitting back, feet up, and relaxing around the house during retirement.
+However, balancing retirement and activities is crucial to maintaining well-being, balance, and a healthy lifestyle.

 For more information, contact The Kabb Law Firm at www.kabblaw.com